 SEMO Proposal drafting from Working Group

-It was confirmed that options 2 and 3 were being considered further..
+It was confirmed that options 2 and 3 were being considered further as part of the upcoming RAs consultation.
 The RAs are going to issue a consultation in the coming weeks and it was felt that the Working Group process had delivered its requirements in arriving at this juncture.
 It was advised that whilst the consultation is in progress, there would be little value in a third Working Group and it would be efficient to close out on the Working Group process and that the proposer of Mod_32_18 could withdraw their proposal if they were happy to do so.
 SEMO Member noted that the SEMO proposal discussed at the working group would be formally submitted if required after the Consultation.
 The proposer of Mod_32_18 indicated their agreement with this approach.

 Actions: